vitalab/vitalab.github.io/article/_posts/2020-07-30-PediatricGAN.md

 ![](/article/images/pediatricGAN/sc1.jpg)
 # Introduction

-This is a very simple paper with cute idea.
-Not clear how well it works in reality but at least it is worth mentioning.
-Segmentation is done as follows
+This is a very simple paper with a cute idea.
+Not clear however how well it works in reality but at least it is worth mentioning.
+Segmentation is done as follows:

 * First a GAN is trained on a wbMRI of *healthy subjects* (c.f. fig 1 for results of 4 different GANs)
 * Second a real wbMRI with a tumor is considered.
-With it, they reproduce the latent vector which produces the synthetic image which is the most similar to that of the real image
+With it, they recover the latent vector which produces the synthetic image which is the most similar to that of the real image
 * They subtract the synthetic from the real image.
 This results into a black image everywhere except where the tumor is.

 # Results